Skip to main content

 Conclusion

 Sooltaal, with its 10 beats, and its layakari in Indian Classical Music, adds a deep and solemn feeling to a performance.
-Mastering these layakari variations helps performers to feel a close bond with their audiences and showcase their rhythmic expertise.
+Mastering these variations helps performers showcase their rhythmic expertise.
+While Sooltaal is a powerful pakhawaj-style taal, the more common 10-beat cycle in Khayal is the graceful Jhaptaal.